Young children are affected by changes in their routines and environments.

 Reassure your baby through talking, touch and music.

 If you need help, ask a professional like your midwife or health visitor.

-Contact the team to discuss your needs and what support can be offered.
+Contact them to discuss your needs and what support they can offer.

-If you are experiencing any urgent mental health crisis, please contact your adult mental health team if you have one, or speak to your GP.
+If you are experiencing an urgent mental health crisis, please contact your adult mental health team, or speak to your GP.